 The Personnel Code may be amended by the Town Manager from time to time.
 Such amendments shall be referred to the Personnel Board for its review and comment, if any, prior to its adoption.
-Relative to its approval of the code or any amendments thereto, pertaining specifically to any proposal or proposals entailing any increase in Town funding, such approval may be given by the Town Manager, contingent upon favorable action by the Town Council which action shall be limited to the matter of funding.
+Relative to its approval of the code or any amendments thereto, pertaining specifically to any proposal or proposals entailing any increase in Town funding, such approval may be given by the Town Manager, contingent upon favorable action by the Town Council, which action shall be limited to the matter of funding.
 The substance of any proposed change may be discussed by the Town Council, provided that the vote is on the basis of funding, and not on the substance of the Personnel Code, or any change(s) thereto.

-The Town Manager from time to time, with the assistance of the Personnel Board and Personnel Director, shall initiate reviews and evaluations of the operation of the personnel system for conformance with the provisions of this chapter.
+The Town Manager from time to time, with the assistance of the Human Resources Director, shall initiate reviews and evaluations of the operation of the personnel system for conformance with the provisions of this chapter.
 Such reviews shall be scheduled as often as the Town Manager finds necessary to improve and maintain the personnel system consistent with the provisions of this chapter.
 The Town Manager shall see to it that classification reviews are conducted as often as he finds necessary to reflect changes in the classification as established or to establish new classifications as warranted.
 The Town Manager shall likewise direct studies of compensation and fringe benefits in effect for comparable positions outside of the service of the Town at least annually.

 The Personnel Ordinance currently in effect and any parts of other ordinances which conflict with the provisions of this chapter are hereby repealed.
 The provisions of the Personnel Code in effect immediately prior to the effective date of this chapter shall remain in effect subject to modification, amendment or repeal as provided in § 242-4A.